Reducing back to school costs

 - Set a limit - If your kids are older, agree on

 a budget with them so they can choose what they get and at the same

 time learn a life lesson about budgeting and managing money.

-Save on food and transport
+Save on school lunches and

-meals in bulk if you can.
-Again, be sure to use cheap but good
+in bulk if you can.

 If your child is catching public transport to school, make sure